rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ansible-galaxy install -r requirements.yml --roles-path=roles
 ```

 12. Apply the inventory by logging into OpenShift on the terminal.
 You will need to retrieve a token first, by browsing to the token request page.
-This is also available from the `Copy Login Command` once you have logged into the OpenShift Web UI. (`<CLUSTER_URL>` should be replaced with the one you've been provided by the instructor).
+This is also available from the `Copy Login Command` once you have logged into the OpenShift Web UI. (`https://api.do500.emea-1.rht-labs.com:6443` should be replaced with the one you've been provided by the instructor).
 Accept any insecure connection warning(s) from the cli 👍:
 ```
 # oc login will ask you to retrieve a token
-You must obtain an API token by visiting https://oauth-openshift.apps.<CLUSTER_URL>/oauth/token/request
+You must obtain an API token by visiting https://oauth-openshift.apps.do500.emea-1.rht-labs.com/oauth/token/request
 ```
 You should see a screen like this
 ![api-login-token](../images/exercise1/api-login-token.png)

 Copy this command and run it in your cloud ide terminal to login:
 ```
-oc login --token=<Your Token> --server=<CLUSTER_URL>
+oc login --token=<Your Token> --server=https://api.do500.emea-1.rht-labs.com:6443
 ```

 13. Then run the ansible playbook as follows.